mikebgrep/fork.recipes/README.md

 - Video or image recipes 👨‍🍳
 - Save your favorite recipes 😍
 - Categorize 📑 your recipes for easy management
+- Plan meals with in app Scheduler 📋
 - Scrape recipe from any webpage and save it locally (openai token needed) 🤖
 - Generate recipes by ingredients and save them locally (openai token needed) 🤖